There was a problem loading the comments.

 Upon activation, you’ll find that everything is disabled.
 To turn on caching, navigate to LiteSpeed Cache > Cache > Cache and set Enable Cache to ON.

-You could stop there, never configure another setting, and the plugin would probably cache your site nicely.
-We chose the default settings to work with most sites right out of the box.
+You could stop right there, never configure another setting, and the plugin would probably cache your site very nicely.
+We specifically chose the default settings to work with the majority of sites right out of the box.

-This is a long post, but that’s only because I set out to explain every basic setting for you.
-It doesn’t hurt to have a rudimentary understanding if you want to tweak things a bit.
+TL;DR: This is a very long post, but that’s only because I set out to explain every single basic setting for you.
+In the event that you want to tweak things a bit, it doesn’t hurt to have a rudimentary understanding of these things.
 There’s no need to read it now, though!
 Use the default settings, bookmark the version of this post that exists in the documentation (which we will keep updated through each plugin version), and check it when you need the reference.

 Still reading?
 Ok!
-Look at the first four tabs in the Cache section, and see what they do.
+Let’s look at the first four tabs in the Cache section, and see what they do.
 These are the most basic settings for your cache.

 Beginner’s Guide to LiteSpeed Cache for WordPress